 Huawei MatePad 11

-The Huawei MatePad 11 is geared towards students, with it running on an older Qualcomm Snapdragon 865 processor, 6GB of RAM, and 128GB of storage.
+The Huawei MatePad 11 is geared towards students and young professionals, with it running on an older Qualcomm Snapdragon 865 processor, 6GB of RAM, and 128GB of storage.
 It comes with a 10.95-inch display with a 2,560 x 1,600 resolution and 120Hz refresh rate.
 Useful for both school and entertainment needs, it has a Harman Kardon-tuned quad-speaker setup and four mics.